Kids & Greyhounds

 Training Your Child

 Training your child how to treat a dog properly is very important.
-Even if your child is used to being around dogs and had had dogs in the home before, don't expect your new dog to enjoy or tolerate the same behaviors.
-Many things children naturally do to dogs can be considered threatening or even aggressive on the child's part.
+Especially if your child is used to being around dogs and had had dogs in the home before, don't expect your new dog to enjoy or tolerate the same behaviors.
+Many things children naturally do to dogs can be considered threatening or even aggressive to the dog.
 Hugging a dog or leaning over a dog, staring into a dog's eyes, putting your face into a dog's face for a kiss or just to "love" the dog, are all aggressive moves in dog body language.
 If another dog did these things to your dog it could trigger a fight.
 Many parents encourage kids to go up and "hug" or "kiss" the dog, but it is much better to train your child to pet the dog on the chest or side and to not make direct eye contact with the dog.
 Never encourage your child to put their face in a dog's face.
 Screaming, running and fast movements can trigger a play chase and a nip in a more outgoing dog and fear in a more timid dog.
 Don't let your child play tug or keep away with a dog's toys.
 Never let a child tease a dog.
 Always keep children away from a dog when it is eating or chewing on a bone.
 Sharing food is not something most animals understand.

 No matter how wonderful, tolerant and non-aggressive our breed is, all dogs have limits.
 Most dogs will eventually growl, snap or bite, if children continue to treat them poorly, either accidentally or on purpose.
-Be sure you know dog body language and supervise and step in to protect your dog and give it a "safe zone" where it can get away from kids when it has had enough.
+Be sure you know dog body language, supervise and step in to protect your dog and give it a "safe zone" where it can get away from kids when it has had enough.
 Even a well behaved kid that has been taught how to behave around dogs can be annoying sometimes.
 If you do hear a growl or see an air snap don't assume you have an aggressive dog.
 Remember those are the only ways a dog has to let you or a child know that it is uncomfortable with what is happening.
 When it chooses to growl or air snap a warning instead of actually biting, it shows that it chose to warn rather than be aggressive.

 Please use baby gates, closed doors, and kennels to keep your dog away from small children when you are busy and can't watch them.
 Never leave a dog unattended with a child.
 Remember, greyhounds are very low energy dogs that need to sleep most of the day.
 Make sure your dog has plenty of quiet, down-time away from children so it can sleep.
-Only expose your dog to children for short times during the day and only when well supervised.
+Only expose your new dog to children for short times during the day and only when well supervised at first.
 Understand that your dog will need your protection from small visiting children as well as kids that live there.